sktston/acapy-controller-java/README.md

 - Change ledger

 Open `docker/docker-compose.yml` \
-Edit the value of `--genesis-transactions`
+Edit the value of `--genesis-url` or replace the parameter and the value with `--genesis-transactions`

 - Access faber from non-docker agent